 Causes of Astigmatism

-While we understand what factors result in astigmatism, we honestly don't know what causes it in the first place.
+While we understand what factors result in astigmatism, we honestly don’t know what causes it in the first place.
 As mentioned above, astigmatism is a result of the cornea or the lens being shaped more like an oval than a circle.
-Both the cornea and lens are largely responsible for focusing inbound light reaching the eyes.
+Both the cornea and lens are largely responsible for focusing inbound light reaching the eyes, helping to focus light rays properly on the retina.
 Small variances, often present at birth, in the alignment of these two important parts of the eye can lead to astigmatism.
 An eye injury or eye surgical procedures may also result in astigmatism.
+Individuals with astigmatism may also experience other refractive errors, such as blurred vision at near and far distances due to light rays not refracting properly onto the retina.

 In some rare instances keratoconus, a condition where the cornea becomes thinner over time and bulges outward into a cone shape, can cause astigmatism.
 In these cases, contact lenses would be required to effectively counteract the astigmatism because glasses would not be helpful.